 At least twice during the academic year, scheduled at the direction of the head athletic trainer, or his/her designee, an educational seminar will be scheduled for all university student-athletes.
-All student-athletes are required to attend a seminar on drug and alcohol abuses and an additional educational program as scheduled.
-Topic areas may include steroid use, eating disorders, stress management, assault, rape, sexual issues and others.
+Each year, all student-athletes are required to attend a seminar on drug and alcohol abuse and an second educational program as scheduled.
+Topics may include steroid use, eating disorders, stress management, sexual misconduct, healthy decision making, and others.

 Other educational programs that are developed may involve student-athletes throughout the year.
-These may include other presentations and videotapes.
-At individual team meetings, the Hofstra University athletic health and safety program will be explained to the student-athletes by a staff athletic trainer.
-Copies of the complete program are available to anyone upon request, and are provided in the Student-Athlete Handbook and the Department of Intercollegiate Athletics Policy, Procedure and Guidelines Manual.
+These may include presenters on site or educational films or online seminars.
+Each year during individual team meetings, the Hofstra University athletic health and safety program will be explained to the student-athletes by a staff athletic trainer.
+Copies of the complete program are available to anyone upon request and are provided in the Student-Athlete Handbook and the Department of Intercollegiate Athletics Policy, Procedure and Guidelines Manual.
 All student-athletes must sign a health and safety program informed consent form prior to participation in intercollegiate athletics at Hofstra University.

-There will be an annual review of the health and safety program for all full and part-time department of athletics staff.
+There will be an annual review of the health and safety program for all full-time and part-time department of athletics staff.

 All student-athletes will be required to complete a pre-participation athletic physical examination.
 Prerequisites for the athletic physical are a completed university medical history form and required immunization records on file at the University Student Health and Wellness Center.
 The athletic physical will include a review of medical history and examination of cardiovascular, sensory and musculoskeletal systems, and may include a drug screening.
 This examination will be conducted under the supervision of the Team Physician.

 This ongoing assessment reflects the continued concern of the university athletic staff for the well-being of their student-athletes.
-Should any member of the university staff believe that a student-athlete may have a potential health problem, that staff member should immediately inform the Team Physician or Head Athletic Trainer or his/her designee.
-If, upon preliminary examination of the situation, either of the officials deems it warranted, the student-athlete must report to the Team Physician for an examination of the problem.
+Should any member of the university staff believe that a student-athlete may have a potential health concern, that staff member should immediately inform the Team Physician and/or Head Athletic Trainer or his/her designee.
+If, upon preliminary examination of the situation, either of the officials deems it warranted, the student-athlete must report to the Team Physician for an examination.
 This examination may include any required medical tests to evaluate the problem.

 A student-athlete may elect to be examined by his or her own physician and have that physician certify to Hofstra University that the student-athlete is cleared to participate in the relevant sport and practices.
 Should the student-athlete provide such certification from a qualified physician, the Team Physician may require that such medical certification be updated as required in the Team Physician’s medical judgment.
 In addition, the student-athlete must sign a release and waiver in a form prescribed by Hofstra University in order to participate as a student-athlete.